lohithavelthuri28/Animal-classification/README.md

-Animal Classification Using Deep Learning
+🐾 Animal Classification Using Deep Learning

 This project classifies animal images using a ResNet18 model trained with PyTorch.

-It supports:
+✨ Features

-Training a custom model
+Train a custom classification model

-Predicting a single image
+Predict a single image

-Predicting an entire folder of images (batch mode)
+Predict a full folder of images (batch mode)

-Optional Streamlit app for GUI-based classification
+Optional Streamlit web app for GUI-based classification

 Note:
-The trained model file (animal_classifier.ckpt) is not included in this repository due to file size.
+The model file animal_classifier.ckpt is not included due to its size.
-You can train your own model or download the model from your own link (if you upload it to Google Drive).
+You can train your own using train.py or download it from your own link.

 📁 Project Structure
 animal_classification_project/